 Describe how this grant and revitalization plan(s)/projected site reuse(s) will address, or facilitate the identification and reduction of, threats to populations in the target area that suffer from a greater-than-normal incidence of diseases or conditions (including cancer, asthma, or birth defects) that may be associated with exposure to hazardous substances, pollutants, contaminants, or petroleum.

+Environmental Justice

-Promoting Environmental Justice
+Identification of Environmental Justice Issues

-Describe the environmental justice issues and how they affect underserved populations in the target area.
-Further, discuss how this grant and revitalization plan(s)/projected site reuse(s) will promote environmental justice among the underserved populations in the target area.
+Describe the environmental justice issues and how they affect an underserved community(ies) or disadvantaged census tract(s) in the target area.
 (Environmental justice is defined in Section I.E.)

+All applicants except Tribes or eligible Tribal entities – Additionally, indicate if a priority site(s) identified in 1.a.ii.
+Description of the Priority Brownfield Site(s) is located within a disadvantaged census tract according to CEJST.

+Advancing Environmental Justice

+Discuss how this grant and revitalization plan(s)/projected site reuse(s) will advance environmental justice and minimize the displacement of residents and/or businesses among the underserved community(ies) in the target area.

-Please refer to the FY23 FAQs for more information on welfare, sensitive populations, and environmental justice and for examples of variables that define an underserved community.
+Please refer to the FY24 FAQs for more information on welfare, sensitive populations, environmental justice, examples of variables relevant to considering an underserved community, CEJST, how to determine if a site is located within a disadvantaged census tract, and displacement.

 Community Engagement